Your Guide to Online Retaling on Black Friday and Cyber Monday

 Top 3 Drivers of purchase decisions

-You can help increase conversion rate, and the success of your campaigns, if you keep these three things in mind when creating ad copy and designing landing pages.
+You can help increase your campaigns’ conversion rate and success if you keep these three things in mind when creating ad copy and designing landing pages.
 Most shoppers like to see discounts of 30% or more.

-Create landing pages and corresponding ad copy that cater to each of your segments, while implementing the 3 rules above.
-For instance, “Gifts for Him Under $99” which shows gifts in that price range marked down 30% or more, will convert higher than bringing visitors to a page with all your products on it.
+Create landing pages and corresponding ad copy that cater to your segments while implementing the abovementioned rules.
+For instance, “Gifts for Him Under $99,” which shows gifts in that price range marked down 30% or more, will convert higher than bringing visitors to a page with all your products.

 Cyber Monday = $$$ Money

-Based on these numbers, it seems guaranteed that Cyber Monday 2013 will surpass the $2 billion mark and be the largest online shopping day ever.
+Based on these numbers, it seems guaranteed that Cyber Monday 2013 will surpass the $2 billion mark and be the most significant online shopping day ever.
 Conversion rates are at a record high (5.83%) due to consumers who don’t find the perfect gift on Black Friday and feel Cyber Monday might be the last opportunity to get a good deal before the holidays.
-Make sure you are aggressively pursuing these customers to make Cyber Monday your best online sales day as well!
+Ensure you aggressively pursue these customers to make Cyber Monday your best online sales day!

 Did we miss anything?
 What are your top tips to take advantage of Black Friday and Cyber Monday shoppers?
-Connect with me on Twitter @Rory_Witt or on Google+
+Connect with me on Twitter @Rory_Witt or Google+.

-Many of the statistics found in this article are available in full, including data and statistics at: IBM 2012 Cyber Monday Report, Accenture Holiday 2013 Shopping Trends, and Adobe Cyber Monday 2012 Digital Index.
+Many of the statistics in this article are available in full, including data and statistics from IBM 2012 Cyber Monday Report, Accenture Holiday 2013 Shopping Trends, and Adobe Cyber Monday 2012 Digital Index.